 Cleanse before you mask.
 Applying a facial mask onto unclean face will prevent the goodness of the mask from penetrating into skin.
 Before you open a pack of facial mask, cleanse your skin thoroughly to make sure that you rid your face of any grime and impurities – even if you don’t have makeup on.

 Don’t overdo it.
 Time yourself.
 For most masks, it is not advisable to keep it on for more than 25 minutes, unless it’s considered an overnight mask meant to be worn much longer.
 We don’t generally recommend sheet masks, as they can absorb the moisture from your skin, causing your skin to dry out more.

 You should multi-mask.
 It’s hard enough to remember to mask at least once a week, so if you find the time to do it, apply masks on different features.
 For example, apply eye treatments or masks under your eyes, then apply your clay or mud based mask to the rest of your face, and you can even take another step and apply a hydration mask to your neck and chest area.
 You might look weird, but it’s a great way to accomplish all of your face mask goals this way.

 Face masks might be the most enjoyable part of your weekend routine, and when you feel better, you look better.
 Find some masks to accomplish your skin care goals, in the comfort of your own home.

-One of our best selling masks is our calming mask, meant to soothe and relax the face:
+One of our best selling masks is our calming mask, meant to soothe and relax the face - literally: